 The Magnificent Austrian Tyrol

-The Swiss Alps are one of the world’s most famous biker havens and its not difficult to see why with endless hairpins and breathtaking beauty they bring bikers back here year on year and on this tour you ride five of the greatest mountain passes in Switzerland.
+The Swiss Alps are one of the world’s most famous biker havens and its not difficult to see why with endless hairpins and breathtaking beauty they bring bikers back here year on year and on this tour we ride five of the greatest mountain passes in Switzerland.
 Take on the St Gotthard pass with its famous cobbled hairpins, get in touch with your inner 007 on the Furka pass immortalised by the car chase in Goldfinger then ride the giddy heights of the Grimsel pass at an elevation of 7,100 feet and the Nufenen at 8,130 feet.

 We come back down through the mountains and valleys past crystal clear lakes into the Vosges region again via the Routes des Cretes the very scenic road often cited as one of the best scenic drives in France.
 We continue riding North through the Vosges the following day before heading to Charlons en Champagne near Reims for our final night's stop.